|

 Hardwoods:

 Given the opportunity, I try to find out if the knife is for constant field use or for collecting and/or occasional use purposes.
 When I know the end use I can advise and finish the knife accordingly.
 A collectors knife is normally preferred with a high sheen to it, which is achieved with the use of appropriate oils and waxes.
 However, this sort of finish is not durable and will not stay looking pristine for long if the knife is then used a lot in the field.
+Mind you, a bit of waxing will soon make it right.

 What, if in spite of your best efforts you just can't get that handle up to scratch?
 Contact me and let me guide you or, send it back to me and I'll sort it out for you for the cost of postage.
 If in any doubt I strongly suggest you contact me and let me assist you so as to make the whole experience a positive one...